What is baldness?

 especially thallium, high doses of vitamin A, retinoids, and cancer medicines may

 also cause it.
 Medical conditions, such as thyroid disease, and giving birth may also

 trigger toxic alopecia.
-The condition is characterized by temporary hair loss.
+The condition is marked by temporary hair loss.

 injury, or X-ray therapy.
 However, other types of scarring that may cause hair loss

 can be caused by diseases.
 These include lupus, bacterial or fungal skin infections,